-The remainder of Connie’s article and much more can be found in a powerful new edition of our free Every Victory Counts® manual.
-Our Every Victory Counts® manual gives people living with Parkinson’s, their care partners and their family members the tools they need to take control of their own Parkinson’s treatment through a proactive approach to self-care.
+The remainder of Connie's article and much more can be found in our free Every Victory Counts® manual.
+Our Every Victory Counts® manual gives people living with Parkinson’s, their care partners, and their family members the tools they need to take control of their own Parkinson’s treatment through a proactive approach to self-care.

 Request your copy of the new Every Victory Counts manual by clicking the button below.